webhoanhao/simple-router/README.md

 For installation, just run
 `composer require webhoanhao/simple-router`

-Than add the autoloader to your project like this:
+Then add the autoloader to your project like this:
 ```php
 // code in: ./public/index.php